 - 1 tsp thyme dried or fresh

-- 1 tsp mustard powder or English mustard if you don’t have powder
+- 1 tsp Colman's Mustard Powder or English mustard if you don’t have powder

-- 1 tsp garlic powder or 1 clove of garlic
+- 1 tsp garlic (powder, puree or clove) or 1 clove of garlic

 - 1 tbsp tomato puree